Pîjashig Kwe kwe! Tunngahugit! She:kon! Aanii! Boozhoo! Tansi! Taanishi! Hello! Bienvenue!

 - Seliš nyo̳?nuntn = medicine for the Salish language : English to Salish translation dictionary

-Access our Indigenous Film collection to find a number of Indigenous films (i.e., films made by and for Indigenous Peoples), some of which may be produced in Indigenous languages.
+You can find a number of Indigenous films (i.e., films made by and for Indigenous Peoples) in our collection, some of which may be produced in Indigenous languages.

 Some of these films are "stand alone," i.e., in VHS or DVD format.
 Some are available through three streaming services: Criterion on demand, Kanopy and the National Film Board of Canada (NFB).